2mer/print-xml/README.md

 # print-xml
-⚠️ Not possible to display background image in chrome anymore so it will not work :(
+⚠️ Not possible to display background image in chrome devtools console anymore so it will not work :(
 ## A tool used to create `DataURI` out of `React` nodes - And even render them to the `devtools console`!
 Using the css `background-image` attribute, one can render complete svg heirarchies inside css with the use of svg data uri. this library abstracts the annoying process of creating svg data uri, and even lets you do also render html components (using svg `foreignObject`).
 <br />Utilizing tools for serverside rendering, this library transforms React nodes into plaintext, and escapes characters that would cause trouble to data uri